Call for papers – Critical issues in tourism co-creation

 This special issue is inspired by the Euro-TEFI 2017 conference on the same theme, which took place in Copenhagen, Denmark in the summer of 2017.
 We are pleased to open up this call to manuscripts from authors who did not attend the conference, but who seek to explore and value the role of stories in tourism teaching and learning.
 We seek to deepen theoretical engagement of storytelling in tourism education, to better understand the power of stories in the co-creation of values, in shared learning, and in the co-production of future actions.
 Furthermore, this special issue welcomes creative styles of writing and experimental ways of weaving together one’s research stories.
 We welcome any submissions that address the following themes:

-If you are interested in contributing to this special issue, please submit a 500-word abstract by 2nd February 2018 to Brendan Paddison firstname.lastname@example.org.
+Enquires to Brendan Paddison email@example.com.
 Authors will be notified no later than 30th March 2018 on the decision regarding their abstracts.
-Full papers will be due on 30th June 2018, and should be no longer than 7000 words, including references.

 Call for Papers 2017 – Journal of Teaching in Travel and Tourism Special Issue